aquachain/aquachain/Documentation/node-operator-guide/how-to-public-rpc.md

-# How to AQUA RPC
+# How to Host a Public RPC

 To set up a private RPC, run with `-rpc` flag.

-TO set up a public RPC, follow this guide.
+To set up a public RPC, follow this guide.

 ### About Public RPC Nodes